ARTHUR J. GALLAGHER & CO.

 - Discuss, as appropriate, the adequacy and effectiveness of the Company’s internal controls with the internal and independent auditors and senior management, including without limitation, reports from the Chief Executive Officer or the Chief Financial Officer regarding deficiencies in the design or operation of internal controls or any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls, and review and discuss with management and the internal auditor disclosure relating to the Company’s internal controls to be included in or attached as exhibits to the Company’s annual report on Form 10-K or quarterly reports on Form 10-Q, as applicable.

-- Establish procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and (ii) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
+- Establish procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, auditing matters or securities law matters and (ii) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting , auditing or securities laws matters.
 Review periodically with management and the internal audit department these procedures and any complaints received.

 - Review annually the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, if any, on the Company’s financial statements.